samuel-deng/math4ml_su24/syllabus.md

 *Because of the accelerated summer schedule, less focus will be put on the coding aspect of the course as to not overwhelm students, particularly in the pilot version.*

+Students are all expected to adhere to the Academic Honesty policy of the Computer Science Department; this policy can be found in full [here](https://www.cs.columbia.edu/academic/academic-honesty/).
+Please contact the instructor with any questions.

+### References Policy
+You may consult certain outside materials, specifically lecture notes and videos of other classes, any textbooks, and research papers.
+You may not consult any other materials, including solved homework problems for this or any other class.
+For all outside materials used, you must provide a detailed acknowledgement of the precise materials used, in the appropriate homework problem.
+Whether or not you consult outside materials, you must always write up your solutions in your own words.
+If your homework writeup resembles any outside source in a way which suggests that you have violated the above policy, you may be suspected of academic dishonesty.

 ### Late Policy
 Every student has a total of 4 late days for the course.
 Late time is rounded *up* to the nearest day and is measured from submission time on Gradescope. **No homework will be accepted after 11:59 PM ET on the Sunday after the initial due date** (3 late days' time).
 This rule is here to allow us to post solutions to each of the problem sets in a timely manner.
 No further late days will be given for the course, so please plan accordingly.